 - Date marking and FIFO (First In, First Out)

 - Handling chemicals safely

 - Receiving a food delivery

 Hands-on activities are key to any training.
 Learners tend to remember only 5% of what they hear, but 75% of what they do.
 That’s why we designed our food handlers course with role-play activities—and role-plays are effective for stand-ups too!

 When you plan interactive trainings, your employees are more likely to remember and follow the principles they learn.
 Each of our stand-up training guides include a few activity ideas to get your creative juices flowing.

 There’s a lot to remember about preparing safe food.
 You can’t be there to remind your employees of them all the time, so do the next best thing and post physical reminders.

 We offer a variety of free downloadable posters about cooking temperatures, food storage organization, food allergy symptoms, and more.
 Hang them around your establishment to help food handlers remember important food safety principles while on the job.
 You can even make the posters part of your HACCP plan by teaching employees to refer to them daily to prevent food safety incidents.

-Click one of the images below to get a free download of our e-books!
+Click on the image below to get a free download of our e-book!